apollographql/federation/.changeset/poor-seahorses-whisper.md

 "@apollo/federation-internals": patch
 ---

-Fix issue where variable was not passed into subgraph wwhen embedded in a fragment
+Fix issue where variable was not passed into subgraph when embedded in a fragment